ansible/product-demos/docs/infrastructure/chocolatey_app_install.md

      ![rocket launch](../../images/rocket.png)

-4. The survey will prompt you to install an application.
+4. The survey will prompt you to install or remove a package.

      ![survey choice](../../images/choco_survey.jpeg)

-5. Choose an application and press **NEXT**
+5. Choose a package or packages and press **NEXT**

      ![survey preview](../../images/choco_survey_preview.jpeg)